zhmcclient/zhmc-ansible-modules/docs/source/development.rst

     You need to have an account on https://console.redhat.com, and your userid there needs to be authorized to modify the 'ibm' namespace.

-    * Buuild the distribution archive locally:
+    * Build the distribution archive locally:

     .. code-block:: sh